 Imagine you’re browsing through your Instagram feed.
 You see a friend’s post promoting a new brand.

 You go check the brand out on Instagram and even give their website a visit.
-Post which you decide to come back to it later to make a purchase.
+You like a few products and decide to come back to it later.
 But then you get busy.

 A few days after you’re suddenly reminded of the product.
 You start to wonder where you had seen it and which brand was it from – you definitely hadn’t heard of it before.
 At this point, if you could remember which friend’s post it was or if the brand itself called out to you, you’d be able to remember everything immediately.